I loved popcorn after my first bite. I don’t know how young that was. I would beg mom to make popcorn.

 We had a pet cat that loved popcorn.
 I would toss the cat one piece, and she would catch it in her mouth every time.

-We were quite poor, so father bought popcorn seeds, and we grew our own popcorn.
+We were pretty poor, so father bought popcorn seeds, and we grew our own popcorn.
 We had a large garden, so this was easy.

 He made a simple hand-crank machine to shuck the kernels off the corn cobs.
 This way, we had inexpensive popcorn.